Does HR Have to Post Job Openings Internally?

 Reasons Exist Why Employers Might Want to Post Internal Openings—First

 Must your Human Resources department post jobs internally to notify potential candidates that your organization has a job opening?
-In most cases, posting internal vacancies is not required by any employment laws, but it may be a requirement in a union contract or for a civil service or government position.
+In most cases, posting internal vacancies are not required by any employment laws, but it may be a requirement in a union contract or for a civil service or government position.
 In these instances posting internal vacancies or promoting employees by seniority is often required by a contract.

 What Is the Policy About HR's Obligation to Post Job Openings?

 Employers need to clearly state their policies about how they will handle their internal job postings in their employee handbook.
 This ensures that all employees are up-to-date on what they can expect if they apply for an internal vacancy.
+This is important so that your employees perceive your organization as a provider of career development and success opportunities for employees.

 For example, your internal policy may state that any employee who has worked in their current job for six months or more is eligible to apply for any job opening.
 You will also usually find that the current manager of the employee who wishes to apply for an internal job opening must be notified and give their consent before the employee may apply.
 (This saves your organization time if the employee's work is currently unacceptable.)